Moïse Kisling

 Moïse Kisling (born Mojżesz Kisling; 22 January 1891 – 29 April 1953) was a Polish-born French painter.
+Born in Kraków, then part of Austria-Hungary, to Jewish parents, Kisling studied at the Academy of Fine Arts.
+He left for Paris in 1910 at the age of 19.
+After moving to Montmartre, Kisling became a member of the Parisian avant-garde known also as the School of Paris, and developed close professional relationships with painters Amedeo Modigliani and Jules Pascin, among others.
+Kisling gained recognition for portraying the female form and completed numerous nudes and portraits during his career.

-He moved to Paris in 1910 at the age of 19, and became a French citizen in 1915, after serving and being wounded with the French Foreign Legion in World War I. He emigrated to the United States in 1940, after the fall of France, and returned there in 1946.
+He became a French national in 1924, after serving and being wounded with the French Foreign Legion in World War I. In 1940, despite being 49, Kisling rejoined the army for World War II but moved to the United States following the French Army's surrender and the impending threat to Jews in occupied France.
+In the U.S., he exhibited his works in New York City and Washington and settled in Southern California.
+After World War II and the defeat of Nazi Germany, Kisling returned to France.
+He lived his later years continuing his artwork until his death in 1953, after a brief illness.

+His works are held by museums globally, including the Harvard Art Museums, British Museum, and the Metropolitan Museum of Art, among other institutions.
+The Musée du Petit Palais in Geneva holds a significant collection of Kisling's paintings.

 Early life and education

-Born in Kraków, Austria-Hungary on 22 January 1891 to Jewish Parents.
+Born in Kraków, Austria-Hungary on 22 January 1891 to Jewish parents.
 He studied at the Academy of Fine Arts in Krakow with Jozef Pankiewicz.
 His teachers encouraged the young man to go to Paris, France, considered the international center for artistic creativity in the early 20th century.
 In 1910, Kisling moved to Montmartre in Paris initially living on Rue des Beaux-Arts, and a few years later to Montparnasse.

 At the outbreak of World War I, he volunteered for service in the French Foreign Legion.
-After being seriously wounded in 1916 in the Battle of the Somme, he was awarded French citizenship.
+He was seriously wounded in 1916 in the Battle of the Somme.
 He married Renée Kisling (née Gros) in 1916, and together they had two sons, Jean (1922) and Guy Kisling (1922).
+He acquired French nationality by naturalization in 1924.